ivankmk/17_sites_monitoring/README.md

 If domain prepaid for the next month?: Yes
 ----------------------------------------
 Web site: http://le23524nta.ru
-Is server return status 200 ?: Site not exist
+Is server return status 200 ?: No
-If domain prepaid for the next month?: Site not exist
+If domain prepaid for the next month?: No
 ```

 The same with Windows environment;